WHEN: Sunday June 24 from 10am to 2pm – will be cancelled in case of rain, check www.friendsofthefarm.ca

-As part of June Blooms!, park in the Ag Museum lot (Pay & Display).
-The Friends’ canopy will be at the Farm entrance near the Museum parking area with additional information on garden tours and book signing.
+As part of June Blooms, park in the Ag Museum lot (Pay & Display).
+The Friends of the Farm will be at the Farm entrance near the Museum parking area with additional information on garden tours and book signing.
 Light refreshments will be served.

 - Take a guided tour of the Central Experimental Farm Heritage Rose Garden, when they should be at their mid-June best, conducted by the Friends expert Rose Team.

 - Roses have a long history at the CEF.
 The Heritage Rose Garden was rehabilitated by the Friends of the Farm beginning in 1999 and officially opened in 2001